psevestre/openid-fapi/Financial_API_WD_002.md

 Recipients of this draft are invited to submit, with their comments, notification of any relevant patent rights of which they are aware and to provide supporting documentation.

-## Copyright Notice & License
+## Copyright notice & license
-The OpenID Foundation (OIDF) maintains a public, written notice of copyright license at: http://openid.net/intellectual-property/copyright-license/
+The OpenID Foundation (OIDF) grants to any Contributor, developer, implementer, or other interested party a non-exclusive, royalty free, worldwide copyright license to reproduce, prepare derivative works from, distribute, perform and display, this Implementers Draft or Final Specification solely for the purposes of (i) developing specifications, and (ii) implementing Implementers Drafts and Final Specifications based on such documents, provided that attribution be made to the OIDF as the source of the material, but that such attribution does not indicate an endorsement by the OIDF.

 ##Foreword